Solutions for all Your Mold, Lead, & Asbestos Inspection Needs (866)674-7541

-Recent years have seen an increasing frequency and intensity of wild fire activity throughout many states in the US, and many countries in the world.
-These fires can be devastating, killing people and animals, destroying homes and lives, and displacing those who are lucky enough to survive.
-Fortunately, they are often brought under control within a reasonably short time frame, thanks to the heroic efforts of firefighters and other first responders.
+Recent years have seen an increasing frequency and intensity of wildfire activity throughout many states in the US, and many countries in the world.
+These fires can be devastating, killing people and animals, destroying homes and lives.
+This is also displacing those who are lucky enough to survive.
+Fortunately, they are often brought under control within a short time frame.
+So, thanks to the heroic efforts of firefighters and other first responders.

 Still, this can leave many people who live near the fire-scarred, mentally and emotionally.
 It can leave them unable to return to their homes due to the devastation to local infrastructure and public services.
 But fires also cause damage in another, more subtle way, one that can lead to long-term negative health and other consequences, for people who may not even live anywhere near an actual fire or burn area.
 The culprit: smoke and soot.

 On a regular basis, all of our homes, offices, and other buildings and places are subject to various natural sources of smoke and soot – industrial pollution, engine exhaust, and so on.
 These levels vary from region to region, with some places having a much lower “normal” than others.
 But in the vast majority of places, this normal level is tolerable and does not cause noticeable build-up in homes, or appreciable negative health effects for most individuals.

 In the aftermath of a fire, however, smoke and soot in the air can increase by many hundreds or thousands of percentage points over the “normal” levels.
 The smoke, soot, and other fine particulates can accumulate on surfaces in and around the home, in ventilation systems, windows, fans, and so on.
 This can occur in any area, or in any kind of building, cars, and even outdoor spaces (though obviously, it’s less of a problem in the outdoor, open-air environs than in an enclosed area like a home).